marcsusagna/local_duckdb_read_databricks_unity_catalog/README.md

 Spark 4 has made a major effort to improve interaction with PyArrow better.
 See here [Spark 4 Arrow](https://spark.apache.org/docs/latest/api/python/tutorial/sql/arrow_pandas).html as well as this method [toArrow](https://spark.apache.org/docs/latest//api/python/reference/pyspark.sql/api/pyspark.sql.DataFrame.toArrow.html) (claimed to be released in Spark 4, even though late spark 3.5 version also include it).

-In parallel, Arrow is gaining popularity to read parquet files from disk directly into memory for any other data processing framework, like Polars or Duckdb.
+In parallel, Arrow is gaining popularity to read parquet files from disk into memory for any other data processing framework, like Polars or Duckdb.

 ### delta-rs

 See [delta-rs](https://github.com/delta-io/delta-rs).
 This library is facilitating the interaction with a delta lake (Unity Catalog or any other solution for it).
 It abstracts the complexity to connect, for instance, to Unity Catalog, by leveraging the UC API.

-In particular, in this repository we use pyarrow to bring a delta table into arrow and then load it into polars.
-Similar can be done for duckdb
+In particular, in this repository we use arrow to bring a delta table into arrow and then load it into duckdb.

 # Alternatives to the proposed setup

-## Read UC objects directly from polars

-Polars is looking into this directly ([Polars UC](https://docs.pola.rs/api/python/stable/reference/catalog/api/polars.Catalog.html#polars.Catalog)) so we don't need to use deltalake library.
-However, it is marked unstable as of July 2025 and you would be locking yourself into polars, when a local client could be using other tools like duckdb, pandas or daft.
-I recommend reading this [Delta without spark](https://delta.io/blog/delta-lake-without-spark/) to understand this flexibility .

 ## Bypass UC and access cloud storage directly